Lean warehousing principles make it possible for businesses to maximize their productivity while minimizing the use of resources.

 For a logistics company, a warehouse is indispensable.
 Warehouses play a major role when it comes to the whole supply chain, which is dynamic and involves a lot of processes.
 Aside from the stocking of inventory, warehouses perform other key functions such as sorting, handling, distributing, and processing, among many others.

 How then can a company maximize its warehouse while minimizing resources?
 This is where lean warehousing principles come in.
 These principles are more like a guide for companies to be able to maximize the productivity of their warehouses.

 Some lean warehousing principles are straightforward and involve following a set of instructions.
-Other principles use visual cues which allow warehouse personnel to have an overview of the processes within the warehouse.
-These cues often give a representation of the movement of goods within the warehouse, which is quite similar to what is happening in a supply. chain
+Other principles use visual cues, which allow warehouse personnel to have an overview of the processes within the warehouse.
+These cues often represent the movement of goods within the warehouse, similar to what happens in an e-commerce supply chain.

-We look at some of the popular lean warehousing principles that are currently being used by companies across the globe, including the; i) ‘5S’ principles, ii) value stream mapping; and iii) the ‘Kanban’ system.
+We look at some of the popular lean warehousing principles that are currently being used by e-commerce companies across the globe, including the:

 The ‘5S’ lean warehousing principle

-“Streamline” or “set in order” means personnel should be able to organize their workspaces, organize tools so that they can be within arm’s reach of workers.
+“Streamline” or “set in order” means personnel should be able to organize their workspaces and organize tools so that they can be within arm’s reach of workers.
 Organizing the workspace also minimizes workers’ movements.